Updated: Nov 4

 One of the most challenging parts of it is the not knowing (or maybe dreading), where it is heading.
 When we go through puberty, we know what's on the other side - womanhood - and all the exciting possibilities that it brings.
 With menopause though, what is there at the end of that dark and lonely tunnel?
 What are we looking forward to?

 Let's look at it this way - we are now living longer.
 Many of our fore-sisters probably didn't reach the ripe old age of fifty and so never had to go through this delightful transition.
 But the truth is that we (thankfully), do.
 So what can we do to make it easier?
 First of all we can change our attitude towards it and see it for what it is...a natural transition into another rich and rewarding phase of our lives...One that brings a certain level of wisdom and knowledge, which we can pass down to our children or grandchildren.
 Maybe we should be considering becoming the pioneers of educating and informing the next generation so as to change the current stigma surrounding menopause, instead of trying to shy away from it all.
 We can let society know that ageing should be revered, respected and even celebrated - not hidden away as if it were shameful.
-We may want to stop trying to mask our symptoms with unnatural and more alarmingly, harmful medications.
 We can talk about it with our friends, our daughters, our family and older ladies who have been through it and are out the other side.
 We can ask them what its like and what the benefits are.